Child Adoption Laws can help protect you and your child from uncertainty and confusion

 (A) The department or a licensed Oregon adoption agency or an agent, employee or person with whom the department or adoption agency has a contract authorizing such actions; or

-(c) Nothing in this subsection prohibits an attorney licensed to practice in Oregon from advertising the attorney’s availability to provide services related to the adoption of children.
+(c) Nothing in this subsection prohibits an attorney licensed to practice in Oregon from advertising the attorneys availability to provide services related to the adoption of children.

-(d) As used in this subsection, unless the context requires otherwise, “advertise” means to communicate by newspaper, radio, television, handbills, placards or other print, broadcast or electronic medium that originates within this state.
+(d) As used in this subsection, unless the context requires otherwise, advertise means to communicate by newspaper, radio, television, handbills, placards or other print, broadcast or electronic medium that originates within this state.
 [1985 c.403 §2 (1) to (3); 1987 c.367 §1; 1993 c.717 §4; 1995 c.730 §3; 2003 c.258 §2; 2003 c.576 §145]

-109.312 Consent to adoption.
-(1) Except as provided in ORS 109.314 to 109.329, consent in writing to the adoption under ORS 109.309 of a child shall be given by:
+(1) Except as provided in ORS 109.314 (Consent when custody of child has been awarded in divorce proceedings) to 109.329 (Adoption of person 18 years of age or older or legally married), consent in writing to the adoption under ORS 109.309 (Petition for adoption) of a child shall be given by:

 (a) The parents of the child, or the survivor of them.